khoy24/DS202FinalProject/README.md

 This graph shows that transient-party customer types are more likely to make more booking changes than the others with an average number of booking changes of about 0.35, and contract customers make the least amount of booking changes with an average around 0.11.
+This makes sense as with more people in a party there is bound to be more changes that have to be made to accommodate for more schedules, and transient groups have the most flexibility.

 Now we investigate the relationship between deposit type and number of booking changes.